 More info on Safeguarding

 A range of new safeguarding training courses and learning opportunities have been developed in recent years, from basic to advanced level and including the new online CPSU course.

 The link below should help you decide which is the most relevant training for you but please also make sure you adhere to the minimum standard from your National Governing Body.

-Cornwall Sports Partnership is committed to promoting the safety and welfare of children and young people engaged in sporting activities locally.
+Active Cornwall is committed to promoting the safety and welfare of children and young people engaged in sporting activities locally.
 It aims to contribute to safeguarding children and young people by: